Wiscasset, Maine: Industry

 From 1972 until 1996, Wiscasset was home to Maine Yankee, a pressurized water reactor on Bailey Point, and the only nuclear power plant in the state.
 The Maine Yankee nuclear power plant was decommissioned in 1996 and is inoperative.
 Since the closing of Maine Yankee, Wiscasset faced a severe loss in jobs, residents, and public school enrollment.
 In a high school graduation speech delivered by Bradley Whitaker, he stated, "The loss of those jobs changed our community, the surrounding towns and our school system.
 We've all had friends move away, our parents have had their taxes rise dramatically, enrollment has plummeted, we've watched teachers and administrators leave, programs and sports eliminated."

 The town attempted to replace Maine Yankee with a gasification plant in 2007, but the plan subsequently failed due to a town vote.

 Wiscasset was also home of the Mason Station, a coal and steam-powered plant along the Sheepscot River south of town that first went online in 1941.
 The plant went offline in 1991.
 The property is currently proposed for redevelopment as a mixed-use office, light-industrial, residential and retail complex.

 In 2008, the Chewonki Foundation announced plans for a tidal power plant along the Sheepscot River.
 A permit was issued by the Federal Energy Regulatory Commission (FERC) in 2009.
 The project has not yet gone forward.

 Rynel Inc., founded in 1973, developed and built processing equipment and hydrophilic polyurethane prepolymer products.
 The company was purchased by Mölnlycke Health Care company in 2010.
-In Jan 2014, the company announced its expansion plans for its Wiscasset, Maine manufacturing facility.
+In January 2014, the company announced its expansion plans for its Wiscasset manufacturing facility.

-National news

-On May 1, 1991, a small fire erupted at the Maine Yankee Nuclear Power plant.
-The fire emitted a substantial amount of smoke which made it seem worse than it was.
-A video by photographer Keith Brooks was obtained by local media and was presented on NBC Nightly News.
-While the fire was not a significant threat, many locals believed it was a major concern for the environment, which caused several referendums to have the nuclear plant closed.